Experienced Monroe Personal Injury Lawyers Serving Victims and their Families in WA

 Should I sign a settlement agreement?

-Not without your lawyer present.
+Not without your Monroe personal injury lawyer present.
 A settlement agreement typically contains a release of liability clause that will prevent you from ever filing a lawsuit against the same defendant over the same accident again.
 Since courts enforce these agreements, you could end up killing your claim if you unwisely sign a disadvantageous settlement agreement.
-Since the wording of a settlement agreement can be tricky and can contain arcane legal terminology, it is best to allow your lawyer to negotiate the exact wording of the settlement agreement on your behalf before you sign it.
+Since the wording of a settlement agreement can be tricky and can contain arcane legal terminology, it is best to allow your accident and injury lawyer negotiate the exact wording of the settlement agreement on your behalf before you sign it.

-If you or your loved one has been involved in a serious accident that you believe may have been someone else’s fault, call our Monroe, WA Personal Injury Lawyers today at 1-800-925-1875 or complete our online contact form.
-We work on a “no win, no pay” basis, and our initial consultation with you is always free of charge even if you decide not to retain us.
+If you or your loved one has been involved in a serious accident that you believe may have been someone else’s fault, call our Monroe personal injury attorneys today at 1-800-925-1875 or complete our online contact form.
+We work on a “no win, no pay” basis.
+Our initial consultation with you is always free of charge even if you decide not to retain us.